greengatsby/Shitter/docs/github-mcp-setup.md

 - **Sync Repositories**: Fetch and update repository list from GitHub
 - **Disconnect Integration**: Deactivate the GitHub integration
 - **Repository Management**: View synced repositories with links to GitHub
-- **Team Access**: Manage which team members have access to which repositories
+- **Team Access**: Manage which clients have access to which repositories

 ### 5. API Endpoints